 These frequently asked questions should address the most common inquiries we receive about the GGEI:

-Q: Which countries are covered in the 2016 GGEI?
+Q: Which countries will be covered in the 2018 GGEI?

-A: The 5th edition of the GGEI covers 80 nations including the entire European Union:
+A: The 6th edition of the GGEI will cover 130 nations including:

-Africa: Burkina Faso, Ethiopia, Ghana, Kenya, Mauritius, Morocco, Mozambique, Nigeria, Rwanda, Senegal, South Africa, Tanzania, Zambia Asia: Azerbaijan, Bangladesh, Cambodia, China, India, Indonesia, Israel, Japan, Jordan, Kuwait, Malaysia, Mongolia, Oman, Philippines, Qatar, Republic of Korea, Saudi Arabia, Taiwan, Thailand, Turkey, United Arab Emirates, Vietnam Europe: Austria, Belgium, Bulgaria, Croatia, Czech Republic, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Russian Federation, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom Latin America & the Caribbean: Argentina, Brazil, Chile, Colombia, Costa Rica, Mexico, Panama, Peru, Uruguay North America: Canada, United States of America Oceania: Australia, New Zealand.
+Africa: Benin, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Congo, Cote d'Ivoire, Democratic Republic of Congo, Djibouti, Egypt, Equatorial Guinea, Ethiopia, Gabon, Ghana, Guinea, Guinea-Bissau, Kenya, Madagascar, Mali, Mauritania, Mauritius, Morocco, Mozambique, Niger, Nigeria, Rwanda, Sao Tome and Principe, Senegal, Seyshelles, South Africa, Tanzania, Togo, Tunisia, Zambia Asia: Azerbaijan, Bahrain, Bangladesh, Cambodia, China, Georgia, India, Indonesia, Israel, Japan, Jordan, Kuwait, Laos, Lebanon, Malaysia, Maldives, Moldova, Mongolia, Myanmar, Nepal, Oman, Pakistan, Philippines, Qatar, Republic of Korea, Saudi Arabia, Singapore, Taiwan, Thailand, Turkey, United Arab Emirates, Vietnam Europe: Albania, Andorra, Armenia, Austria, Belgium, Bosnia-Herzegovina, Bulgaria, Croatia, Czech Republic, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Macedonia, Malta, Monaco, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Russian Federation, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Ukraine, United Kingdom Latin America & the Caribbean: Argentina, Brazil, Chile, Colombia, Costa Rica, Dominica, Dominican Republic, Ecuador, Haiti, Mexico, Panama, Peru, Saint Lucia, Trinidad and Tobego, Uruguay North America: Canada, United States of America Oceania: Australia, New Zealand, Vanuatu.

 Q: What is the definition of a green economy and how can I learn more about it?